-Several researchers have conducted empirical studies to examine the relationship between OP and training and development and reported a direct and significant positive association between organizational performance and training and development.
-Besides these studies, Sabiu, Kura, and Reni (2019) also conducted research on organizational performance and HRM practices in Pakistan by assuming that training and development served as the strongest predicting variable for higher education and developed a 50item questionnaire.
+Several researchers have conducted empirical studies to examine the relationship between OP and training and development and reported a direct and significant positive association organizational performance between training and development.
+Besides these studies, Sabiu, Kura, and Reni (2019) also conducted research on organizational performance and HRM practices in Pakistan by assuming that training and development served as the strongest predicting variable for higher education and developed a 50-item questionnaire.
 The result of regression analysis indicates a significant positive impact of training and development on OP.